 Some energy suppliers are part of a government backed scheme which obliges them to provide energy saving services to customers on specific benefits, including Pension Guarantee Credit.
 It’s called the Energy Company Obligations (ECO) scheme, and it’s open to anyone who owns their own home – although tenants can apply with the permission of their landlords.
 Under the scheme you can have single glazing turned into double glazing, existing double glazing upgraded, cavity or solid walls insulated, lofts insulated and boilers replaced.

-Many people, when they hear about the ECO scheme, start wondering what the catch is. but, However, provided your supplier is part of the scheme and you qualify, there really isn’t one.
+Many people, when they hear about the ECO scheme, start wondering what the catch is.
+However, provided your supplier is part of the scheme and you qualify, there really isn’t one.

 The Warm Home Discount